DigitalGamersBill/digitalgamersbill.github.io/charter.md

 # Digital Gamers' Bill of Rights

+## If you're short on time, please start with the [**Introduction**](#introduction) and the [**Contents**](#contents) - they provide a concise overview of this proposal.
+If you believe these ideas are worth pursuing, I encourage you to read the full Charter and consider sharing it with others.

+## A message from the author

+The **Digital Gamers' Bill of Rights** was written by an independent gamer who believes that consumer rights should evolve alongside the digital transformation of the video game industry.

+This Charter is intended as a foundation for discussion rather than a finished legislative proposal.
+Its purpose is to provide a structured framework that consumers, content creators, journalists, preservation organizations, legislators, and the wider gaming community are free to discuss, improve, translate, and build upon.

+Due to personal circumstances, I am unable to dedicate the time and resources required to organize petitions, coordinate an international campaign, or promote this initiative on a large scale.

+For the time being, I have also chosen to remain anonymous.
+This is not because I seek recognition or wish to build a public profile around this project.
+On the contrary, I believe this initiative has a far greater chance of succeeding if it is championed by people and organizations who already have the visibility, experience, and audience necessary to bring these ideas to the attention of the public and policymakers.

+Rather than allowing these ideas to remain unpublished, I have chosen to make them freely available in the hope that others will continue the work.

+If you believe these proposals deserve to become reality, you are encouraged to share them, discuss them, improve them, and help carry them forward.

+If you have constructive feedback, suggestions, or wish to contribute to the development of this Charter, you are welcome to contact me at:

+**billdigital@proton.me**

+While I may not always be able to respond immediately, I will carefully read all genuine feedback and consider future revisions where appropriate.

+Thank you for taking the time to read this proposal.

 ## Introduction

 The goal of this Charter is to establish a set of essential consumer rights that protect players in the digital era.